Overview: illegal, unreported and unregulated (IUU) fishing

 In a 1999 report to the United Nations (UN) General Assembly, the UN Secretary General stated that IUU fishing was "one of the most severe problems currently affecting world fisheries."

 By hindering attempts to regulate an otherwise legitimate industry, IUU fishing puts at risk millions of dollars of investment and thousands of jobs as valuable fish resources are wantonly depleted below sustainable levels.
-Disregard for the environment by way of high seabird mortality and abandonment of fishing gear gives rise to even more concern, as does the general disregard for crew safety on IUU boats.
+Disregard for the environment through high levels of bycatch and abandonment of fishing gear gives rise to further concern, as does the general disregard for crew safety on IUU fishing boats.

-At the initiative of the United Nations FAO Committee on Fisheries, States developed the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing.
-It is the first global legally-binding instrument that aims to reduce the occurrence of IUU fishing.
-Australia signed the Agreement on 27 April 2010 and intends to take binding treaty action to ratify these amendments.
+At the initiative of the United Nations FAO Committee on Fisheries; States developed the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing.
+It is the first legally-binding global instrument aimed at combating IUU fishing.
+Australia signed the Agreement on 27 April 2010 and ratified it on 20 July 2015.

-IUU fishing is jeopardising the Australian harvest of fish stocks both within and beyond the Australian Fishing Zone (AFZ), and the long-term survival of fishing industries and communities.
-The recent incidence of illegal fishing of Patagonian toothfish in Australia’s remote Southern Ocean territories is a prime example of the damaging effects of unregulated fishing on the sustainability of stocks and the viability of the Australian industry.
+IUU fishing affects Australian harvest of fish stocks both within and beyond the Australian Fishing Zone (AFZ), and the long-term survival of fishing industries and communities.
+For example, the illegal fishing of Patagonian toothfish in Australia’s remote Southern Ocean territories highlights the damaging effects of unregulated fishing on the sustainability of stocks and the viability of the Australian industry.

-Since 1974, traditional Indonesian vessels have been allowed access to a defined area of the Australian fishing zone (north west of Broome) in which Australia agrees not to enforce its fisheries laws – an area known as the MoU Box.
-IUU fishing by Indonesian vessels has occurred both in the MoU Box (through a failure to comply with agreed rules) and as a result of opportunistic fishing in other areas of the AFZ around the MoU Box.
+Since 1974, traditional Indonesian vessels have been allowed access to a defined area of the Australian fishing zone (north-west of Broome) in which Australia agrees not to enforce its fisheries laws – an area known as the MoU Box.
+IUU fishing has occurred both in the MoU Box (through a failure to comply with agreed rules) and as a result of opportunistic fishing in areas around the MoU Box.

-In more recent times, there has been a noticeable shift away from what could be termed 'traditional' fishing.
-Vessels are being found further east, as far across as the Torres Strait, and are largely targeting shark for its valuable fin.
+More recently, there has been a shift away from what could be termed 'traditional' fishing activities in Australia’s waters.
+Vessels have been found further east, as far across as the Torres Strait, and are targeting other species such as shark (for its valuable fin) and sea cucumber.